igroff/epiquery2/README.md

 ##### Provided Drivers
 * mssql - based on tedious, used to query an MS SQL Server instance
+* mssql_o - based on tedious, used to query an MS SQL Server instance, this driver returns the results as an object instead of an array of key/value pairs this has some limitations (like not handling duplicate column names) but in many cases it's simpler to use.
 * mysql - uses the mysql npm package
 * file - Expects that the result of a template render will be a valid path.
   Given the result of the rendered template, it attempts to open the file